 As your company anticipates entering new markets, your organization will require a workforce that can quickly adapt to changing market conditions.
-The only way to ensure your company optimizes the talent pool is by engaging and embracing a global contingent workforce.
+One way to ensure your company optimizes the talent pool is by engaging and embracing a global contingent workforce.

 The term ‘global contingent workforce’ refers to the increasing number of workers who are engaged by organizations on a non-permanent basis, such as consultants, freelancers or temporary contract workers.
 A global contingent workforce enables companies to utilize foreign workers and to tap into specialized remote workers who are not necessarily available in their domestic markets.